realzvqle/Text-Editor/README.md

 Small Shitty Editor I made to practice my F# skills
 It isn't supposed to be good tbh, its just a sucky thing

+# YOU MUST HAVE .NET INSTALLED TO RUN!!!
+just know

 # Commands